Revenue Architecture • AI Systems • Growth Operations

 Vendor & Integration Ecosystem

-Managing the full lifecycle of 7+ vendor and technology partnerships — evaluation, negotiation, onboarding, integration, and performance management.
+Managing the full lifecycle of seven vendor and technology partnerships: evaluation, negotiation, onboarding, integration, and performance management.
 Built the connective tissue between external partners and internal operations across the entire business.

 Decisions and outcomes.